BrianOSullivanGit/stochasticSim/README.md

 Any sequence errors encountered by stochasticIndel while spiking in the modification, in the form of reference skips or base substitutions, are left unaltered at the location within the read where they occur.
 If, by chance, a sequence error corresponds to the base being spiked as part of the modification, then the contents at that locus are set to a different base to maintain a sequence error at that location.
 Some examples using the BAM file for haplotype 1 that is created as part of the toy example are shown below.

-### Phased insertion, deletion, and substitution within a 29bp segment on chromosome 19
+### Phased double and single base substitutions and a deletion within a 29bp segment on chromosome 19

 Using the reference, examine the section of DNA that will contain this modification.
 ```